muquit/dfk_utils/README.md

 Currently the following utilities are developed

-- _hero_info_ - Display Hero information in JSON to stdout.
 Compiled binaries are available for MacOS, Linux, Windows, Raspberry PI in ./bin directory

+- _hero_info_ - Print Hero information from blockchain in JSON to stdout.
+- _profile_info_ - Print profile information from blockchain to stdout in JSON format.
+- _land_info_ - Print land information from blockchain to stdout in JSON format.

 ## Usage